joanhey/AdapterMan/README.md

 ### NEW !!!
 Workerman shared nothing mode
 We started to test it.

-Each request is independent and include the .php file, like with PHP-FPM.
+Each request is independent and load the .php file, like with PHP-FPM.

 Added to the Techempower benchmark, when we have the results we'll add it here.